francescoFH/bank-tech-test/README.md

   * Bank class to be able to create accounts, make deposits and withdraws and to see statements;
   * Register class to be able to store the transactions;
   * Statement class to be able to print the statement correctly.

-I have used SimpleCov and achieved a total coverage of 98.77%.
-I have used rubocop to write my code with the right syntax.
+I have used SimpleCov and achieved a total coverage of 98.77% and rubocop to write my code with the right syntax.

 ### User Stories
 ```